omegahat/RClangSimple/INSTALL.md

 Instead of using the command line arguments via --configure-args and --with-clang, --with-clang-include, --with-clang-lib, we can use corresponding environment variables
 ```
+  CLANG_DIR
   CLANG_LIB
   CLANG_INC
-  CLANG_DIR
 ```
-to the parent director, include/ and lib/ directories respectively in the extracted hierarchy, e.g.,
+to the top-level directory, include/ and lib/ directories, respectively in the extracted hierarchy, e.g.,

-So one means to install this is
+So one approach to install this on Linux/OSX is
 ```
   wget http://llvm.org/releases/3.8.0/clang+llvm-3.8.0-i686-fedora23.tar.xz
   mkdir ClangLLVM
   cd ClangLLVM
   tar ../clang+llvm-3.8.0-i686-fedora23.tar.xz

- export CLANG_INC=${HOME}/ClangLLVM/clang+llvm-3.8.0-x86_64-fedora23/include
- export CLANG_LIB=${HOME}/ClangLLVM/clang+llvm-3.8.0-x86_64-fedora23/lib
+ export CLANG_DIR=${HOME}/ClangLLVM/clang+llvm-3.8.0-x86_64-fedora23

   R CMD INSTALL RCIndex_0.3-0.tar.gz
 ```

-An installation of clang+llvm on a machine from the prebuilt binaries may not work if the supporting libraries are not present.
+An installation of clang+llvm on a machine from the prebuilt binaries may not work if all the supporting libraries are not present.
 For example, the following is output from R CMD INSTALL
 ```
  unable to load shared object '/home/duncan/Rpackages/RCIndex/libs/RCIndex.so':
   /lib64/libc.so.6: version `GLIBC_2.15' not found (required by /home/duncan/ClangLLVM/clang+llvm-3.8.0-x86_64-fedora23/lib/libclang.so.3.8)
 ```
 The issue is the version of libc and this requires updating or overriding other software on the machine.
+The LLVM/Clang tools that you just installed won't work generally, not only with R.

 ## Ubuntu